-The Academic Advising Center coordinates the academic advising program.
-All freshmen advisors work in partnership with a Connection Leader, a peer mentor who aids freshmen in the transition to college.
+Academic and Career Services coordinates the academic advising program.
+All freshmen advisors work in partnership with a Connection Leader, a peer mentor who aids freshmen with their transition to college.
+Transfer/Access advisors work in partnership with a Links mentor who provides support to transfer/Access students.
 New students meet with advisors during orientation, Welcome Week, and scheduled advising sessions throughout the year.
-When a student declares a major (in the freshman or sophomore year), he/she is assigned an advisor in the discipline.
-Transfer students who have indicated their major are assigned directly to advisors in their discipline.
+When a student declares a major (in the freshman or sophomore year), he/she is assigned an advisor in that discipline.
+Transfer students who have indicated their major are assigned directly to advisors in the School of their discipline.